SCRFpublic/fdagstat/README.md

 ## Tutorials

-To see some of the capabilities of the package and/or get started with using the package please checkout the vignette at the following [link](https://rawgit.com/ogru/fdagstat/master/vignette/First_Steps.html)(it opens inside your web-browser, no need to download!)
+To see some of the capabilities of the package and/or get started with using the package please checkout the vignette at the following [link](https://rawgit.com/ogru/fdagstat/master/vignette/First_Steps.html) (it opens inside your web-browser, no need to download!).

 ## License
 The package is distributed under the terms of the GPL-2 license (see LICENSE.txt).